amazon pay one point pay 1 point links amex chase citi discover

 Then, at checkout, make sure your Amex / Chase / Citi / Discover card is set for the payment method.
 At that point it will default to using points for the whole purchase.
 Change that.

 You want to use *one point* for one cent off.
-(Don’t use more as the rate they give you per point is not very good, unless you are caving into that 714 point offer.).
+(Don’t use more as the rate they give you per point is not very good, unless you are caving into that 714 point or similar offer.).
 Discover requires paying with your cash back ponts.

 If the rest was done properly, you’ll see the discount off reflected on your checkout page.